jamesagnew/fhir-server-benchmark-2/README.md

 The following is a list of files in this repository that need to be configured in the real environment:

 * smilecdr-write/classes/cdr-config-Write.properties - Config for the write node
+* smilecdr-write/classes/config_seeding/fhir-partitions.json - Partition seeding file (edit this if we need more than 4 megascale DBs)
 * smilecdr-read/classes/cdr-config-Write.properties - Config for the read node
 * smilecdr-gateway/classes/cdr-config-Gateway.properties - Config for the gateway node
 * smilecdr-gateway/customerlib/logback-smile-custom.xml - Custom logback that reduces logging